Meredith Corporation: 2012–2021: Merger with Time Inc.; Gray/Dotdash sale

 In November 2014, Meredith acquired mywedding.com.

 In January 2015, the company acquired Selectable Media.
-Also in January 2015, Meredith acquired Shape, Natural Health and Fit Pregnancy from American Media Inc. Fitness magazine was folded into Shape, while retaining its website.
+Also in January 2015, Meredith acquired Shape, Natural Health, and Fit Pregnancy magazines from American Media Inc. Meredith's Fitness magazine was folded into Shape, while both magazines' websites continued to operate separately.

 On September 8, 2015, Media General announced its intent to acquire Meredith in a cash and stock deal valued at $2.4 billion.
 Pending regulatory and shareholder approval, the deal was expected to be consummated in June 2016.
 The combined company would have operated under the name Meredith Media General, and be the third-largest owner of television stations in the United States—serving an estimated 30% of households.
 To comply with FCC ownership limits, the company would have divested and/or swapped stations in six markets.
 Media General shareholders would have controlled 65% of the company, with Meredith shareholders holding 35%.
 However, the offer was countered by Nexstar Broadcasting Group, who made a successful, $4.6 billion bid to acquire Media General instead.

 In February 2017, it was reported that Meredith and a group of investors led by Edgar Bronfman Jr. were considering another possible purchase of Time Inc. On November 26, 2017, it was announced that Meredith Corporation would acquire Time Inc. in a $2.8 billion deal. $640 million in backing was provided by Koch Equity Development, but the Koch family would not have a board seat or otherwise influence the company's operations.

 On January 9, 2018, it was announced that Meredith would launch a Hungry Girl magazine on January 16, expanding from the online brand.

 On January 31, 2018, the company completed the acquisition of Time Inc. In March 2018, only six weeks after the closure of the deal, Meredith announced that it would lay off 200 employees, up to 1,000 more over the next 10 months, and explore the sale of Fortune, Money, Sports Illustrated, and Time.
-Meredith felt that, despite their "strong consumer reach," these brands did not align with its core lifestyle properties.
+Meredith felt that, despite their "strong consumer reach", these brands did not align with its core lifestyle properties.
 Howard Milstein had announced on February 7, 2018, that he would acquire Golf Magazine from Meredith, and Time Inc. UK was sold to the British private equity group Epiris (later rebranded to TI Media) in late February.
 In September 2018, Meredith announced the sale of Time to Marc Benioff and his wife Lynne for $190 million.
 In November 2018, Meredith announced the sale of Fortune to Thai businessman Chatchaval Jiaravanon, whose family owns Charoen Pokphand, for $150 million.
 After failing to find a buyer for Money, Meredith in April 2019 announced that it would cease the magazine's print publication as of July 2019, but would invest in the brand's digital component Money.com.
 In May 2019, Meredith announced the sale of Sports Illustrated to Authentic Brands Group, for $110 million.